wasi-master/13ft/README.md

 # 13 Feet Ladder

-A site similar to [12ft.io](https://12ft.io) but is self hosted and is more smooth
+A site similar to [12ft.io](https://12ft.io) but is self hosted and works with websites that 12ft.io doesn't work with.

 ## What is this?